rfo909/RForth/Doc.md

-*As of v0.1.8 this is partially implemented* : the input parameters part is implemented but anything following the optional "--" is ignored, and so is purely informational in the source.
+*As of v0.1.8 this is partially implemented* : the input parameters part is implemented but anything following the optional "--" is ignored, and so is now purely of informational value in the source code.

 ```
 : SetBit ( :byte =mask :int =addr -- )